 A population destination, Bodrum is a great place for a Turkey holiday for families.
 Here, there are high-end resorts and local hotels in the surrounding villages.
-Centred around the castle of St. Peter, Bodrum is compiled of pretty blue and white houses along the sea.
+Centred around the castle of St. Peter, Bodrum is comprised of pretty blue and white houses along the sea.

 It makes for a charming, relaxing place to visit.
 The city boasts quality restaurants, open-air vegetable markets, watersports (yes, for kids, too!), and it is a great location to hire a yacht.
 You can even do a day trip from here to the Greek island of Kos.

 Izmir & Çeşme